 In Arabic, the land of Egypt is referred to as Al Khem.
 The name provides the root of our modern word “alchemy,” and offers a fresh insight not just into the ancient land of Khemet, but also the purpose of its most important temples.

-Alchemy, of course, is the mythical art of transmuting base metals into gold.
-But in the esoteric tradition such things are intended to be seen as metaphors.
-Consequently, the ultimate pursuit of the alchemist’s art was the transformation of the initiate themselves.
-In this spiritual awakening, the adept overcomes their ignorance to emerge from the darkness and into the light.
+Alchemy, of course, was the mythical art of transmuting base metals into gold.
+But in the esoteric tradition such things were seen as metaphors.
+Consequently, the ultimate pursuit of the alchemist’s art was the transformation of the initiate herself.
+In this spiritual awakening, the adept emerges from the darkness and into the light.

 Transmuting the pupil was the aim of the Egyptian mystery schools.
-Their classrooms were the temples: from Philae in the south to the fabled library of Alexandria in the north.
-Indeed, their seats once accommodated formidable students such as Pythagoras and Plato.
-Attendees would spend considerable time at a specific location being taught one aspect of the sacred sciences before graduating on to other, more refined temples.
+Their classrooms were the temples: from Philae in the south to the fabled Hermopolis in the north.
+Indeed, their sanctums once accommodated famous initiates like Pythagoras and Plato.
+Attendees would often spend years at a specific location being taught one aspect of the sacred sciences before graduating on to more refined temples.

-Below is a detail from a Royal Cubit rod now displayed in the Museo Egizo in Turin:
+Above: a detail of a rod displayed in the Museo Egizo in Turin

-These measuring sticks were utilitarian and ceremonial.
-Some models from private tombs show that they could also be received as honorary awards; a distinguishing offering to a deserving craftsman or architect.
-Upon this rod to Any was written:
+Royal Cubit rods were utilitarian and ceremonial.
+Some models from private tombs show that they could also be received as honorary awards—a distinguishing offering to a deserving architect.
+Indeed, upon this rod to Any was written: